CECADBioinformaticsCoreFacility/dolphinnext-docker/README.md

 ---------

 1. We move database outside of the container to be able to keep the changes in the database everytime you start the container.

+N.B.
+The database files in /export will need to be backed up regularly

 Please choose a directory in your machine to mount and replace `/path/to/mount` with your path.
 * Note: Please don't change the target directory(`/export`) in the docker image.